MirageNet/Mirage/doc/docs/guides/bit-packing/bit-count-from-range.md

 ### Example 1

-A modifier which can add to a character value to increase or decrease it
+A modifier that can add to a character value to increase or decrease it

 ```cs
 public class MyNetworkBehaviour : NetworkBehaviour